Car: 2009 e93, I.Drive, HiFi, No ski-hole pass through from factory.

 Using a JL Audio W6, insert some poyfill.

 The difference between the Alpine and the W6 is noticeable from the second you hear it.
-The Jl carried more notes in a warm smooth tone.
+The Jl has a much noticeable smooth warm texture.